caolanmc/ARC/README.md

 # PTfAIassignment3

 Repo for CT5148 assignment 3, "ARC", abstraction and reasoning Corpus.
+I will be choosing a handful of example ARC functions, writing a function to solve each of these.

 Forked repo (Appended to this README) found at: https://github.com/jmmcd/ARC